Leadership and Cultural Immersion Gap Program

 Our Patagonia Exchange Gap Program begins in the Aysen Region of Southern Patagonia, known for its beautiful rivers, glaciated mountains and distinct culture.
 With our Base Patagonia campus serving as home-base, we venture out daily to kayak and raft world famous rivers, while learning all the skills needed to be comfortable on the water.
 We end the week with a four-day self-supported kayak expedition across the lakes of the region and down the Paloma River.

 This portion of our semester consists of a blend of group activities and independent exploration.
-Students are given an intimate look at Chilean culture through placements for visits with carefully selected families in the Simpson Valley.
+Students are given an intimate look at Chilean culture through placements with carefully selected families in the Simpson Valley.
 Students can take Spanish lessons in the morning, with the opportunity to learn how to cook Chilean cuisine, play soccer with locals or explore the cafes and plazas of Coyhaique in the afternoon.

 We will spend 12 days traveling down the world famous Rio Baker in kayaks and rafts while taking in the beautiful scenery along the way.
 Midway through our trip, we will stop at an active ranch, only accessible by boat, to learn the ways of Patagonia’s “gaucho” (cowboy).
 After a farewell asado, we’ll continue through glacially carved fjords to our takeout by the ocean.
-We then take a short bus ride to Parque Patagonia, where we focus on learning about conservation and environmental issues in Chile, engaging in service learning and exploring the park.
+We then take a short bus ride to Parque Patagonia, where we focus on learning about conservation and environmental issues in Chile, engage in service learning and explore the park.
 It’s often possible to catch sights of guanacos, condors and pumas in this world-class destination.

 Gap students are placed with homestay families, while having the opportunity to work with a local high school program focused on training young Chileans to enter the outdoor guiding industry.
 These young aspiring guides are excited to teach our students about local flora and fauna, and Cerro Castillo.
 We’ll end our week with a multi-day backpacking trip through world-renowned Cerro Castillo National Park.